zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 entities like users and groups, the entities used to store the data model itself and attributes like unique identifier, creation date, creator, etc.

-When you create a new *CubicWeb* instance, the schema is stored in the database.
+When you create a new |cubicweb| instance, the schema is stored in the database.
 When the cubes the instance is based on evolve, they may change their data model and provide migration scripts that will be executed when the administrator will run the upgrade process for the instance.